-Rethink Waste Schools throughout Tasmania reduce waste by implementing the 3Rs – reduce, reuse, recycle – while developing positive environmental values in students and the entire school community.
+Rethink Waste Schools throughout Tasmania reduce waste by taking actions to avoid, reduce, reuse, recycle (ARRR!) – while developing positive environmental values in students and the entire school community.
 Rethink Waste Schools model responsible environmental behaviours through hands-on learning experiences that are linked to the Australian Curriculum.
-The program helps schools set up infrastructure and provides resources aimed at changing attitudes and behaviours in regards to sustainable waste management.
+The program helps schools set up infrastructure and provides resources aimed at changing attitudes and behaviours towards sustainable waste management.
 The program is free and available to all schools in Tasmania.

 The Rethink Waste Schools program consists of three main documents: